-Contact urticaria (CU), also known as hives, is a less common form of contact dermatitis.
-With CU, swelling and redness usually happen right away after the skin comes in contact with an irritating substance.
+Contact urticaria, also known as hives, is a less common form of contact dermatitis.
+With contact urticaria, swelling and redness usually happen right away after the skin comes in contact with an irritating substance.
 It is usually not long-lasting.

-There is rare but serious risk of an anaphylactic reaction (a severe allergic reaction that causes the throat to swell, chest tightness, and other symptoms) that can coincide with CU.
+There is rare but serious risk of an anaphylactic reaction (a severe allergic reaction that causes the throat to swell, chest tightness, and other symptoms) that can coincide with contact urticaria.
 If you think you are having an anaphylactic reaction, contact your doctor immediately.

 Irritant contact dermatitis usually stays on the skin where the exposure to the allergen occurred.
 If the exposure is to a strong irritant, an immediate reaction including pain, swelling and sometimes blistering can be present.
 If there is ongoing exposure to a mild irritant such as water or soap, the reaction can occur over a period of weeks to months and involve dryness, itching and cracking.